szimszon/backuppc_monitor_zabbix/README.md

 # Monitoring Backuppc with Zabbix

+This is based on script found in thread https://www.zabbix.com/forum/showthread.php?t=17273

-Tested with Zabbix 2.4 and Backuppc v3.
+Tested with Zabbix 2.4 (http://www.zabbix.com/) and Backuppc v3 (http://backuppc.sourceforge.net/).

 ## Install